 We all deal with many stressful events in our lives - divorce, rejection, redundancy, bitter disappointments, bereavement and various kinds of failure.
 Even positive events - winning the lottery, for example - can be stressful.
 Some of us have more than most to deal with, in the shape of poverty, bullying, family problems, loneliness, abuse or trauma.
-Much evidence has now accumulated to suggest that, like other mental health problems, psychosis can be a reaction to such stressful events and life circumstances, particularly abuse or other forms of trauma.^{2,3} For example, voices may relate to previous trauma which has left difficult feelings and memories that need to be explored and resolved.
-A review found that between half and three-quarters of psychiatric inpatients had been either physically or sexually abused as children.4 Experiencing multiple childhood traumas appears to give approximately the same risk of developing psychosis as smoking does for developing lung cancer.5
+Those of us from black and minority ethnic (BME) backgrounds often experience ongoing and routine racism, insults and discrimination, the effects of which can build up over time2 until things reach a crisis point.
+Some of us have been traumatised by warfare or torture or have experienced great hardship as refugees.^{3,4} Much evidence has now accumulated to suggest that, like other mental health problems, 'psychosis' can be a reaction to such stressful events and life circumstances, particularly abuse or other forms of trauma.^{5,6} For example, voices may relate to previous events which have left difficult feelings and memories that need to be explored and resolved.
+All communities remember their history, and sometimes people's experiences (voices, for example) echo past forms of persecution such as slavery.
+A review found that between half and three-quarters of psychiatric inpatients had been either physically or sexually abused as children.7 Experiencing multiple childhood traumas appears to give approximately the same risk of developing psychosis as smoking does for developing lung cancer.8

 Often the content of people's experiences is related to the nature of the trauma.
 For example, a survivor of childhood abuse struggling with negative feelings about themselves might hear the voice of a former abuser telling them they are worthless, and this might further reinforce their low self-esteem.
 Trauma survivors are often troubled by flashbacks and intrusive images, or may 'dissociate' - mentally leave the situation, cut off or 'blank out'.
-It is becoming clear that there is much more overlap than was previously thought between these experiences and those that have been thought of as psychosis.6 This overlap is currently the focus of much research, ^{7, 8, 9} and an editorial in the British Journal of Psychiatry has suggested that 'the implications of our having finally taken seriously the causal role of childhood adversity are profound.10 Some psychologists are reaching the conclusion that psychosis is often no more and no less than a natural reaction to traumatic events.
+Many refugees hear voices or experience visions related to the traumas they have been through.9 It is becoming clear that there is much more overlap than was previously thought between these trauma-related experiences and those that have been thought of as psychosis.10 This overlap is currently the focus of much research,^{11, 12, 13} and an editorial in the British Journal of Psychiatry has suggested that 'the implications of our having finally taken seriously the causal role of childhood adversity are profound'.14 Some psychologists are reaching the conclusion that psychosis is often no more and no less than a natural reaction to traumatic events.
 For example one recent paper suggested that 'there is growing evidence that the experiences service users report ... are, in many cases, a natural reaction to the abuses they have been subjected to.
 There is abuse and there are the effects of abuse.
-There is no additional 'psychosis' that needs explaining.11
+There is no additional 'psychosis' that needs explaining'.15